 Residence Hall and Apartment.
 Students of a single gender live on the same floor or apartment (availability is based upon demand).
 Bathrooms are primarily used by individuals who identify with that gender.

 Residence Hall and Apartment.
-Trans-inclusive Housing areas are intended to create safer and supportive living spaces for transgender, genderqueer, gender nonconforming (GNC), and gender nonbinary (GNB) students, as well as questioning and ally-students.
+Trans-Inclusive Housing communities are intended to create safer and supportive living spaces for transgender, genderqueer, gender nonconforming (GNC), and gender nonbinary (GNB) students, as well as questioning and ally-students.
 A trans ally is someone who advocates for and supports members of the community and actively contributes to creating a positive, affirming, living environment for people of all gender identities.
 Students may room together regardless of gender.
 Please note that this room assignment is likely to be on a mixed-gender floor/apartment and all students share common areas (e.g. bathrooms).
-Students who do not request a roommate(s) on their housing application will be assigned a roommate(s) based on preferences expressed in the housing application and a follow-up correspondence with a housing staff member, if necessary.
-Only students who indicate an interest will be assigned to Trans-inclusive Housing (supplemental application required).
+(Supplemental application required.)
 Learn more »

 Our program is nationally recognized as a leader in sustainability and this means plenty of local and organic selections available to you.
-A wide selection of vegetarian and vegan options are available throughout the day and night, and we work closely with the campus Student Health Center to develop meals for those with restricted diets.
+A wide selection of vegetarian and vegan options are available throughout the day and night, and our Nutrition Specialist helps to develop meals for those with restricted diets.
 Our staff continually strives to meet your needs.